springboot-angular2-tutorial/boot-app/README.md

 ## Frequently asked questions

-* Q) IntelliJ IDEA is very slow when you use jOOQ with Kotlin.
+* Q) IntelliJ IDEA is very slow when I use jOOQ with Kotlin.
   * A) Refer [this ticket](https://youtrack.jetbrains.com/issue/KT-10978).
 In my case, [tuning memory config](https://youtrack.jetbrains.com/issue/KT-10978#comment=27-1519260) of IntelliJ IDEA worked.

 * Q) How can I run or debug app from IntelliJ IDEA?